Bullseye (1980 American game show): Production information

 The show featured a bombastic music package from Barry and Enright's in-house music composer Hal Hidey, including a main theme strongly reminiscent of the Santa Esmeralda disco hit "Don't Let Me Be Misunderstood," which had been used itself on the pilot.
 An eerie sound effect was used while the swirls were in motion, as well as during the window reveals following a bonus round win.
 The game board itself was run by slide projectors, similar to other game shows such as The Joker's Wild, Blockbusters, and Press Your Luck.

 Bullseye first originated from NBC Studios in Burbank, California, taping in stages 2, 3, and 4 at different times.
 In 1981, production of Bullseye moved to Studio 31 of CBS Television City in Los Angeles, California.
 Later that same year, production of Bullseye was moved to Television City's Studio 33; the show briefly returned to Studio 31 in early 1982, but returned to Studio 33 for the remainder of its run.

 Celebrity Bullseye

 On December 7, 1981, the show changed its name to Celebrity Bullseye and featured celebrity contestants playing for their favorite charities.
 The celebrities played a best two-out-of-three game.
-A $500 value was added to the main game, the categories were no longer announced by Lange before the game began and most questions were multiple-choice, containing three possible answers.
+The categories were no longer announced by Lange before the game began and most questions were multiple-choice, containing three possible answers.
 Otherwise, gameplay was unchanged; the first celebrity to win two games became champion and continued playing until beaten.

 Celebrities who played included Daryl Anderson, F. Lee Bailey, Meredith Baxter, Ernest Borgnine, Jim Brown, Jack Coleman, Doug Davidson, Phyllis Diller, Max Gail, Lynda Goodfriend, Shecky Greene, Rosey Grier, Richard Kline, Harvey Korman, Diane Ladd, Gloria Loring, Tina Louise, Jerry Mathers, Rue McClanahan, Brian S. Mitchell, Rita Moreno, Greg Morris, Donna Pescow, Lynn Redgrave, Roxie Roker, Nipsey Russell, Lilibet Stern, Fred Travalena, Patrick Wayne and Jo Anne Worley.